thomasmacpherson/piface/README.md

     >>> import piface.emulator
     >>> piface.emulator.init()

 If you prefer, you can refer to the pfio and emulator modules directly using the following Python syntax:

     $ sudo python
     >>> import piface.pfio as pfio
     >>> import piface.emulator as emulator
     >>> pfio.digital_write(4, 0)
     >>> emulator.digital_write(3, 1)

+The emulator can be used in the same way as the pfio.
+Upon initialisation, an image of the Pi Face will be drawn to a window and its inputs/outputs can be seen.